The effects of lung disease on those that have developed the condition go far beyond difficulty breathing.

 - There will also be costs associated with your pre-transplant evaluations and screenings.

 - The surgery will add costs for the surgeons, physicians, radiologists, anesthesiologists and other clinical staff.

 - Finally, there are post-surgery costs with prescription medications and rehabilitation.

 There are also non-medical costs that you should consider:

-- Most people have to purchase a last-minute plane ticket to quickly get to the hospital when an organ becomes available.
+- Most people must purchase a last-minute plane ticket to get to the hospital when an organ becomes available quickly.

-- If you are employed, you will likely need to take time off from work as well.
+- If you are employed, you will also need to take time off from work.

 Survival Rates of a Lung Transplant

 A lung transplant is an invasive procedure.
 Two of your largest, most vital organs are being removed and replaced.